 FIG. 6: MITOCHONDRIAL MEMBRANE POTENTIAL (MMP) OF Hep3B CELL LINES TREATED WITH sPS

-Hep3B at a density of 1 × 104 cells/well in were treated with different concentration of polysaccharides and then harvested for staining with Rhodamine 123to determine the MMP after 24hrs.
+Hep3B at a density of 1 × 104 cells/well in were treated with different concentration of polysaccharides and then harvested for staining with Rhodamine 123to determine the MMP after 24 h.
 Cells were photographed by a fluorescence microscope as described under Materials and Methods.
-Figures are representation of three independent experiments. a- Control, b- 0.25mg/ml, c- 0.5mg/ml, d-1mg/ml, e- 2mg/ml.
+Figures are a representation of three independent experiments. a- Control, b- 0.25mg/ml, c- 0.5mg/ml, d-1mg/ml, e- 2mg/ml.
 Magnification (40x).

-CONCLUSION: Further studies with fractions purified and characterized on the basis of their molecular weight are in progress so that the active component may be identified.
+CONCLUSION: Further studies with fractions purified and characterized based on their molecular weight are in progress so that the active component may be identified.
 Preliminary findings warrant a molecular level study of the role of sPS in caspase - 3 induced apoptosis and cell proliferation, differentiation and metastasis.

 ACKNOWLEDGEMENT: The authors are grateful to School of Biosciences, Mahatma Gandhi University and Department of Biotechnology, Government of India for the excellent research facilities supported through the DBT-MSUB-IPLSARE (BUILDER) programme (No.BT/PR 4800/INF/22/152/2012).